peterp415/ll-deploy.junos/README.md

-To automatically provision, we'd have to use something like an extension of the `vagrant-host-shell` or `vagrant-junos` Vagrant plugins (using the vagrant communication channel) or something like pexpect.
-See https://gist.github.com/DoriftoShoes/b98d89d2c339c10c952164d6eab63eec for an example of the latter.
+To automatically provision, we'd have to use something like an extension of the `vagrant-host-shell` or `vagrant-junos` Vagrant plugins (using the vagrant communication channel) or something like expect or pexpect.
+See expect ### Automatic VM Provisioning below.

 To bring up the environment: